I still remember the day when performance anxiety became a thing for me.

 3) Give yourself a choice—to quit.

-There’s a time for jumping in with both feet, and people who do are often lauded for their boldness.
-But it’s not always all or nothing.
+It’s not always all or nothing.
 All or nothing often leaves you with nothing.
 Sometimes something is enough.

-And if after considering quitting you find yourself still there, you know it’s because you want to do whatever it is you’re doing.
+And if, after considering quitting, you find yourself still there, you know it’s because you want to do whatever it is you’re doing.

 4) Come out in the open.